 If you are looking for further study space, you may wish to explore other library facilities in Brussels, including the Royal Library, NATO library and those of the nearby universities, Vrije Universiteit Brussel (VUB) and Université libre de Bruxelles (ULB).
 There are also a number of study-friendly cafés in Brussels, with wifi, coffee and more.

-Sports facilities are available at the neighbouring VUB campus.
-For a nominal fee, you can use these extensive sport facilities.
+Sports facilities are available at the neighbouring VUB campus, where you'll find extensive sport facilities.
 These include a recently renovated swimming pool, athletics track, multi-sports halls, squash courts and sports pitches.
 There is also a fitness centre (Basic-Fit) on the VUB campus, where members can use a wide range of exercise machines (cardio and weights) plus live classes.